polvalente/dropboxSO/README.md

 # Project Proposal
 The proposed project is a cloud storage service.
 The minimum viable product (MVP) architecture consists of a single server, which allows multiple access through different instances of client application.
-The server will be a Web server with API REST.
+The server will be a Web server with RESTful API.
 The client application doesn’t have a defined architecture yet, but, in addition to communicating with the server, it will provide a configuration interface for the user.
 For MVP, multiple user accounts don’t need to be implemented.

 # Requirements
 The synchronization and consistence between the server and the clients must be guaranteed.
 Moreover, the system must detect and warn the user when conflicts exists.
 A conflict occurs when two clients modify a same file at different times.